Adolph S. Oko Jr.

 Captain Adolph S. Oko Jr. was in 1948 the captain of the S.S.
-Kefalos, one of the first ships to smuggle arms to Israel during the War of Independence and, subsequently, an important vessel that rescued slightly over 7,700 Jewish refugees from the Balkans and transported them to Israel in two voyages the same year.
+Kefalos, one of the first ships to smuggle arms to Israel during the 1948 Palestine war and, subsequently, an important vessel that rescued slightly over 7,700 Jewish refugees from the Balkans and transported them to Israel in two voyages the same year.

 Early life and education

 Oko was born December 12, 1904, in New York to Adolph Sigmund Oko who became a celebrated biographer and Spinoza scholar associated with Hebrew Union College and Rose Susan Weisinger, an unmarried couple.
 The younger Oko grew up spending time with his father's and his mother's families in Cincinnati and Northern California.
 In the late 1910s, Oko attended the Cincinnati Academy of Art.
 Adept at drawing, Oko maintained a lifelong interest in fine art and antiquities, a fact that served him well when he worked in San Francisco as a salesman at S & G Gump in the 1920s, and in later years as well.